sshh12/SchoolCode/README.md

 	+ A collection of fractals using recursive algorithms.

 + KD Tree
-	+ A collection of fractals using recursive algorithms.
+	+ A multidimensional binary tree